cea-hpc/mpc/doc/src/start.rst

    ../installmpc --prefix=${INSTALL_PREFIX}

-This will build MPC and its dependencies and may take a while, especially if the *thread-based support is enabled (by defaults).
+This will build MPC and its dependencies and may take a while, especially if the *thread-based support is enabled (default).
 To build MPC only in process mode, one may uses the ``--process-mode`` to the ``installmpc`` script.
 MPC supports Spack to reuse already installed packages to shorten the time to build.
 This behavior is the default and can be customized with